 state of the art logistics from Europe with familiarity of African markets

-In cooperation with the two partner universities NGCL offers four university programmes.
+In cooperation with the two partner universities NGCL is part of four academic programmes.
+These are:

 Bachelor of Logistics and Supply Chain Management

 Bachelor of Logistics and Supply Chain Management Honours